Coburn Mineral Sands Project, Western Australia

 Strandline also secured several key operational licences, including the water extraction licence (for the mining production demand) and statutory approvals to align with the optimised mine plan, including an updated Mining Proposal and Mine Closure Plan, Project Management Plan and updated mine disturbance area (under a new Section 45c approval).

-The Coburn project has all key development approvals in place for the commencement of construction.
+The Coburn project has all key development approvals in place and has now commenced construction.